George J. Mitchell Scholarship Program

 Graduating seniors must secure a campus endorsement in order to apply.
 Alumni are also encouraged to seek advising support.

-Deadline: September 11, 2017 for campus endorsement.
-Applicants should be in contact with the campus representative at least one month before the internal deadline.
+Deadline: September 25, 2020.
+Applicants should be in contact with the campus representative at least one month before the institutional deadline.